Staars/Staars.github.io/docs/Bluetooth_MI32.md

 `ble.set_chr(string)`: where string is a 16-Bit, 32-Bit or 128-Bit characteristic uuid

 Finally run the context with the specified properties and (if you want to get data back to Berry) have everything prepared in the callback function:
-`ble.run(operation)`: where operation is a number, that represents an operation in a proprietary format.
+`ble.run(operation,response)`: where operation is a number (optional: boolean w/o server response to write or subscribe, default is false) , that represents an operation in a proprietary format.
 Values below 10 will not disconnect automatically after completion:

 - 1 - read
 - 2 - write
-- 3 - notify read
+- 3 - subscribe
 - 5 - disconnect

 - 11 - read - then disconnect (returns 1 in the callback)
 - 12 - write - then disconnect (returns 2 in the callback)
-- 13 - notify read - then disconnect (returns 3 in the callback)
+- 13 - subscribe - then disconnect after waiting for notification(returns 3 in the callback)

 The buffer format for reading and writing is in the format (length - data):
 ```